sayantanHack/Password-Generator/README.md

 ### This is a simple Password generator app based on different Length.

+Autogen js file also can be added to the project.
+It automatic generate the Passwords users can copy it to the clipboard.

 ## Available Scripts

 In the project directory, you can run: